 I built a minimal Pomodoro timer that lives in the macOS menu bar.
-There are many of these little Pomodoro apps on the internet, but most of them are scammy adware or charge a fee for bloated premium features I don’t need.
-So I made my own that’s free and designed exactly for my minimalist needs.
+There are many of these little Pomodoro apps on the internet, but most of them are scammy adware.
+So I made my own that’s free and designed for one user, me.

 Install